snickerton/TravelingSalesmanClockAlgorithm/README.md

 # TSP Clock Algorithm

 I came up with my own Traveling Salesman Solution that creates a simple polygon (no intersecting sides) from a list of euclidean coordinate points.
-Then I spent a night demonstrating how bad it was. *(Still doubting that this isn't a pre-existing solution that I just didn't find while googling)*
+Then I spent a night demonstrating how bad it was.

 ## Background